EvanGrimgram/Datathon2024/README.md

 Access the file: USDA PDP AnalyticalResults.csv
 This file contains data on pesticide use across all U.S. states.

-2. Follow the instructions in Section 2.2 of “2024 Rowdy Datathon Supplemen- tary Material” to create a color map that shows each state’s pesticide con- centration, with a focus on the pesticide with the highest concentration in each state.
+2. Follow the instructions in Section 2.2 of “2024 Rowdy Datathon Supplementary Material” to create a color map that shows each state’s pesticide concentration, with a focus on the pesticide with the highest concentration in each state.

 Planned Obsolescence: Discard after October 7, 2024 11

 2024 Rowdy Datathon

 3. Visit the Journey North website and map the number of monarch butterfly sightings by state.
-You can collect data by hand or using the Web scraping approach described in Chapter 4 of “2024 Rowdy Datathon Supplementary Material” .
+You can collect data by hand or using the Web scraping approach described in Chapter 4 of “2024 Rowdy Datathon Supplementary Material”.